Let´s get started. You know I have to work with some numbered rules again:

 IX.
 Protein is a lot better digested if you consume it with fat, such as a shot of olive oil.
 Especially true for protein powder aka. isolated protein, this is the irony of protein powder.

 X. I want to mention how, supposedly, mushrooms and cruciferous vegetables (broccoli etc.) lower estrogen levels, but that´s probably due to an increase in SHBG (sex-hormone-binding globulin), which lowers estrogen, but also free testosterone.
 That´s called throwing the baby out with the bath water.
-Frankly, it doesn´t matter.
+Frankly, it might not matter.

 XI.
 The number one thing you can do to initiate muscle growth is eating more, even if you don´t train this should cause you to gain muscle.
 The better your training, nutrition and recovery are, the less fat will be among the weight gained.